filecoin-project/specs/src/listings/data_structures.md

 Specifically, tickets are compared lexicographically, interpreting the bytes of the `VRFResult.Output` as an unsigned integer value (little-endian).

-# ElectionProof
+# ChallengeTicket

-An election proof is generated from a given ChallengeTicket by Hashing it, and using that hash to generate a value in [0,1].
-Specifically `ElectionProof = H(ChallengeTicket)/2^len(H)`.
+An election proof is generated from a given PartialTicket by Hashing it, and using that hash to generate a value in [0,1].
+Specifically `ChallengeTicket = H(PartialTicket)/2^len(H)`.
 Its output value is compared to a target to determine whether the miner is elected as one of the leaders and hence is eligible to produce a block for the current epoch.
-The inclusion of the `ChallengeTicket` in the block allows other network participants to verify that the block was mined by a valid leader.
+The inclusion of the `PartialTicket` in the block allows other network participants to verify that the block was mined by a valid leader.
 With every leader election attempt for a given ticket, (in cases where no blocks are found in a round) a miner increments the epoch value thus increasing block height with every leader election attempt.

 The number of election proofs a miner can generate in a given epoch will determine the block reward it earns.